Skip to main content

 • System production values match across production model, PPA contract, and portal

-• System size is feasible for the site and consistent across all documents
+• System size is consistent across all documents

 Expected Timeline